 - using PHI for a limited data set, and

 In all other cases, you can’t use their PHI unless you first get a signed authorization form.

 Q: What is an authorization form, and when should I use one?

 A: A HIPAA authorization form represents an agreement between a patient and a HIPAA-covered organization.
 A signed form gives your organization permission to use the patient’s PHI or disclose it to another person or entity.
 You need a signed form to:

 - use or disclose PHI for marketing, except if it takes place one-on-one between your organization and the person or if it’s a small promotional gift,

 - use or disclose PHI for research, unless they have waived authorization for this purpose,

 - use or disclose psychotherapy notes, except for TPO purposes,

-- use or disclose substance abuse and treatment records,
+- use or disclose substance use disorder and treatment records,

 - use or disclose PHI for any reason not allowed by HIPAA, or